PART 19 — SMALL BUSINESS PROGRAMS

 (1) All submissions of the DD Form 2579 require the following documentation:

-(i) MRR applicable to the requirement.
-The MRR’s are located at
+(i) Signed MRR applicable to the requirement.
+The MRR template are located at

-(iii) D&F for consolidation or bundling, if applicable;
+(iii) Signed D&F for consolidation, bundling, or no subcontracting opportunities (see DARS 19.705-2), if applicable;

 (iv) Acquisition Plan/Acquisition Strategy, if applicable.